sensei-hacker/inavwiki/Navigation-modes.md

 This applies to enabling the navigation modes in the Configurator as well as at the flying field.
 (For bench tests without(!) propellers you may change “set nav_extra_arming_safety = ON” to “OFF” in CLI.)

 - Flightmodes are self contained.
-For example: with RTH and WP (Waypoints) it's not neccesary to enable angle, althold or mag, it enables what it needs.
+For example: with RTH and WP (Waypoints) it's not necessary to enable angle, althold or mag, it enables what it needs.
 Read more below in POSHOLD section.

 |           | POSHOLD   | WAYPOINT  | RTH       | ALTHOLD   |
 | ----      | ----      | ----      | ----      | ----      |